ArterioRodrigues/computer-simulation/src/problem-set-3/answers/answers.typ

       int M = generateM(lambdaTotal, timeInterval);
 ```

-Again we choose to use 1000 replications since the estimation did improve much after this point.
+Again we choose to use 10,000 replications since the estimation did improve much after this point.

+=== Problem 1c)

+Both simulation methods produced nearly identical results being $dollar$551.69 with 10,000 replications.

+The Discrete Event Simulation \
+Tracked each event chronologically with exact timestamps.
+It stores these events and removed event that have happens and
+add new timestamps to the state.
+This process is more natural as it mirrors the actually process.

+The Retrospective Simulation \
+This was simpler to implement with a constant M events.
+Using superposition theorem we where able to merge the Poisson processes
+and using decomposition theorem randomly assign event types based on the proportional rates.

+For time comparision the Retrospective Simulation ran slower while the Discrete Simulation was faster. \
+Discrete Simulation Time: 1886ms \
+Retrospective Simulation Time: 11292ms